expede/awesome-relay/README.md

 - [`relay-local-schema`](https://github.com/relay-tools/relay-local-schema) - Use a local schema; no need for a remote GraphQL server.
 - [`react-native-relay`](https://github.com/lenaten/react-native-relay) - Use Relay with React Native.
   - May be supported [out of the box](https://github.com/facebook/relay/issues/26) in the future.
+- [`relay-sink`](https://github.com/acdlite/relay-sink) - Use Relay to fetch and store data outside of a React component.

 ## Tooling
 - [GraphiQL](https://github.com/graphql/graphiql) - A library to introspect GraphQL, test queries and mutations.